 Aru is smart and logical.
 Despite being surrounded by people with future-predicting journals, he outwitted them.
 He’s also quite perceptive, spotting minor nuances and using them to his advantage.
 He’s also quiet and reserved in his feelings.

 Aru is a friendly person who is not afraid to befriend new individuals, even those who have rivaled him in the past.
-Even though Yuno repeatedly tried to kill him, he tried to comprehend and comply until she kidnapped Yukiteru.
+Even though Yuno repeatedly tried to take the life of him, he tried to comprehend and comply until she kidnapped Yukiteru.

 While Aru clearly cares about people and wants to help them, he is not above manipulating and breaking the law to get his way.
 He lied, broke into Yuno’s residence, and aided Minene Uryu (a known terrorist) throughout the series.